Ossetian nationalism: History

 Ossetian nationalism played a significant role in 1980s and 1990s, powered by ethnic conflicts for lands and resources with Ingush people in North Ossetia's borderland Prigorodny District, and for irredentism in South Ossetia, a territory historically part of Georgia.
 During the collapse of the Soviet Union, Ossetian nationalism became a political force in South Ossetia galvanized by Russian support for separatist movements in ex-Soviet republics, including Georgia.
 In the late 1980s, the Ossetian nationalist organization, Adamon Nikhas (Voice of the People) was established.
 In September 1990, South Ossetian Autonomous Oblast declared the independence from Georgia, which led to the First South Ossetian War, won by Ossetian nationalists.

 During the Russo-Georgian War, Ossetian nationalists were assisted by Russian Armed Forces against the Georgian government as the conflict took on high intensity.
 After the war, the independence of South Ossetia-Alania was recognized by the Russian Federation.
 The victory of Russian and Ossetian forces also led to mass expulsions of ethnic Georgians living in South Ossetia-Alania.
 In total, at least 20,000 Georgians are forcibly displaced from South Ossetia.

 Ossetian nationalists have the particularity of being strongly Russophiles, partly because Russia, under the Tsarist, Soviet and then federal eras, has always defended the promotion of Ossetian identity.
 Thus during the Russo-Ukrainian War, South Ossetian nationalists took part in the Russian invasion of Ukraine in 2022.

 Ossetian nationalism also involves appreciation of æghdæu, a set of cultural and social norms of Ossetians.

+Despite being part of the same ethnic group, the South and North Ossetians don't necessarily perceive each other as the same, for example, the South Ossetians refugees to North Ossetia during and after the 1991–1992 South Ossetia war were met with dislike by many among North Ossetians, who disparagingly called them "Gamsiks" (after then president of Georgia Zviad Gamsakhurdia).
+Some have characterized this as an expression of North Ossetian nationalism in relation to South Ossetians.
+The tensions emerged amidst the issues such as the distribution of housing and the rise of crime.